Friction: The Driving Force Behind the Brakes in Your CarUpdated Dec. 25, 2020

 How do brakes work?

-Visualize yourself sitting in front of a bicycle which is elevated from the ground, so that the wheels are free to turn.
+Visualize yourself sitting in front of a bicycle that is elevated from the ground, so that the wheels are free to turn.
 If you were to spin one of the bike’s wheels, it would turn for a while before gradually slowing down and stopping once its kinetic energy is lost.
 If you were to spin the wheel several times in quick succession, it would spin at a faster speed and continue moving for longer.
 This is basically how your car accelerates when you apply pressure to the gas pedal.
 If you are on a flat stretch of road, your car will eventually roll to a stop if you leave the accelerator alone.
 Of course, most of the time while driving you will need to stop sooner than simply taking your foot off the gas allows.
 This is where your brakes come in!